Rhodiola may improve physical and mental performance by reducing fatigue caused by stress, but it may also interact with prescription medications.

-- You are taking drugs that are substrates of P-glycoprotein: Rhodiola may increase the risk of side effects of these drugs.
+You are taking drugs that are substrates of P-glycoprotein: Rhodiola may increase the risk of side effects of these drugs.

-- You are taking antidepressants: Rhodiola may increase the risk of side effects of these drugs.
+You are taking antidepressants: Rhodiola may increase the risk of side effects of these drugs.

-- You are taking drugsfor high blood pressure: Rhodiola may increase the risk of side effects of these drugs.
+You are taking drugsfor high blood pressure: Rhodiola may increase the risk of side effects of these drugs.

-- You are taking drugs that stimulate the central nervous system: Rhodiola may increase the risk of side effects of these drugs.
+You are taking drugs that stimulate the central nervous system: Rhodiola may increase the risk of side effects of these drugs.

 Rhodiola is a plant used in traditional medicine in Eastern Europe and Asia to enhance physical and mental performance, stimulate the nervous system, and fight depression.
-Rhodiola rosea extract and its key constituent salidroside have been esearched, although studies in humans are limited.
+Rhodiola rosea extract and its key constituent salidroside have been researched, although studies in humans are limited.

 In vitro studies indicate that salidroside from rhodiola may have neuroprotective (8)(9) and anticancer effects (10).
-Supplementation with rhodiola has been shown to improve physical endurance (1) and mental performance (2)(3), reduce stress-induced fatigue in humans (4)(5), and improve stress symptoms (19)(20).
-Preliminary data also suggest that it may be effective against generalized anxiety disorder (GAD) (6).
-Rhodiola was also shown useful in the treatment of mild to moderate depression (7); it was also better tolerated with fewer side effects, although less effective, compared to sertraline (22).
+In humans, rhodiola supplementation improved physical endurance (1) and mental performance (2)(3), reduce stress-induced fatigue (4)(5), and improved stress symptoms (19)(20).
+Preliminary data suggest it may improve symptoms of generalized anxiety disorder (GAD) (6) and mild to moderate depression (7).
+It was also better tolerated and had fewer side effects than sertraline, although it was also less effective (22).

 In human breast cancer cells, salidroside induces cell-cycle arrest and apoptosis via mechanisms as yet unidentified, but independent of the estrogen receptor (10).

-- Cytochrome P450 3A4 substrates: Rhodiola inhibits CYP3A4 and can affect the intracellular concentration of drugs metabolized by this enzyme (12)(21).
+Cytochrome P450 3A4 substrates: Rhodiola inhibits CYP3A4 and can affect the intracellular concentration of drugs metabolized by this enzyme (12)(21).

-- P-glycoprotein substrates: Rhodiola was shown to inhibit P-gp activity and can interfere with the metabolism of certain drugs (12)(21).
+P-glycoprotein substrates: Rhodiola was shown to inhibit P-gp activity and can interfere with the metabolism of certain drugs (12)(21).

-- Antidepressants: Rhodiola has MAO inhibition activity and may increase the serotonergic side effects (13).
+Antidepressants: Rhodiola has MAO inhibition activity and may increase the serotonergic side effects (13).

-- Antihypertensives: Rhodiola has MAO inhibition activity and may increase the hypotensive side effects (13).
+Antihypertensives: Rhodiola has MAO inhibition activity and may increase the hypotensive side effects (13).

-- CNS Stimulants: Rhodiola has MAO inhibition activity and may enhance the hypertensive effect (13).
+CNS Stimulants: Rhodiola has MAO inhibition activity and may enhance the hypertensive effect (13).